 Sometimes, you just want something other than ketchup to dip those fries in.

-As much as I love the combination of butternut squash and ketchup, there are so many other delicious sauces that you can experiment with.
+As much as I love the combination of squash and ketchup, there are so many other delicious sauces that you can experiment with.
 Here are some of my favorites:

 - I am obsessed with this Alabama-Style White Barbecue Sauce and once you try it, you will see why.
 The tanginess of the sauce paired with these fries is a sweet and savory match made in heaven.